eden0214/Streaming-44671-FinalProject/README.md

 [2] Help_Request = Letter corresponding to the message choice of customer

 # Requirements
-* RabbitMQ server running - Verified working (see screenshot)
+* RabbitMQ server running
-* pika installed in your active environment - DONE
+* pika installed in your active environment

 # Prerequisites
 * RabbitMQ server